ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 \subsubsection{Orbital energy symmetry}

 According to the theorem, for every bonding orbital there exists an antibonding orbital with an equal and opposite energy relative to the energy of a non-interacting atomic orbital.
-In the case of radicals, the SOMO has non-bonding character and its energy is the same as that of a non-interacting orbital, and all \emph{other} orbitals can be grouped into bonding and antibonding pairs which are equally spaced in energy about the SOMO.
-This is shown by the following relation:
+In the case of monoradicals, the SOMO has non-bonding character and its energy is the same as that of a non-interacting orbital, and all \emph{other} orbitals can be grouped into bonding and antibonding pairs which are equally spaced in energy about the SOMO: $(\epsilon_i + \epsilon_{i^\prime})/2=(F_{i,i} + F_{i^\prime, i^\prime})/2=\epsilon_0 = F_{0,0}.$